 Old Towne Creek County Park

-For a number of years, the site was known as Ashem Farm and was home to Charleston preservationist Emily Ravenel Farrow and her St. Andrews Riding Academy.
+For several years, the site was known as Ashem Farm.
+It was home to Charleston preservationists Ashby Farrow, Emily Ravenel Farrow, and “Miss Em’s” St. Andrews Riding Academy.

-Mrs. Farrow established a conservation easement with the Historic Charleston Foundation to protect the property from future development.
-After her death in 2011, Charleston County Park & Recreation Commission purchased the land.
-The easement stipulates that the site must provide public benefits, such as scenic views, wildlife habitat, outdoor recreation, education, and historic preservation.
-Mrs. Farrow’s actions have ensured that future generations of people and wildlife would be able to enjoy all the resources Old Towne Creek has to offer.
+In 2005, Mrs. Farrow established a conservation easement with the Historic Charleston Foundation to protect the property from future development.
+With her death in 2011, Ms. Farrow gifted her land to Lowcountry Land Trust, with the understanding that Charleston County Park & Recreation Commission would acquire the land as a public park.
+Aligned with CCPRC’s Mission, the easement stipulates that the site must provide public benefits, such as scenic views, wildlife habitat, outdoor recreation, education, and historic preservation.
+Mrs. Farrow’s actions have ensured that future generations of people and wildlife could enjoy all the resources Old Towne Creek has to offer.
+Following Ms. Farrow’s wishes, Lowcountry Land Trust will be constructing its headquarters office immediately south of Old Towne Creek County Park, on a neighboring portion of the original Ashem Farm property.
+CCPRC and Lowcountry Land Trust have mutually coordinated with the Historic Charleston Foundation for the past several years to ensure that the planning of this vital property best exemplifies Ms. Farrow’s vision for conservation and public access.

-Our hope is to create a welcoming space for all that includes accessible trails and boardwalks, scenic marsh views, a nature-inspired playground, and opportunities to learn about the site’s history and ecology.
+We are well on our way to creating a welcoming space with accessible trails and boardwalks, scenic marsh views, a nature-inspired playground, and opportunities to learn about the site’s history and ecology.

 Phase I Development